 Geometry plays a very important role when it comes to the preparation of competitive examinations.
-The questions on geometry are asked in almost every competitive examination like CAT, XAT, NMAT, SNAP, etc. One important area of the geometry is similar triangles.
+The questions on geometry are asked in various competitive exams.
+One important area of the geometry is similar triangles.
 In this article you are going to learn about the basics of similar triangles and its applications in some advanced questions.

 What are similar triangles?

 - Similar triangles are those triangles which have same shape.
 The size of the triangles may or may not be equal.
 Every pair of congruent triangles is also definitely similar to each other.